 Young children who do not meet early social-emotional milestones are more likely to fall behind in the other important areas of development throughout their preschool and school-age years.
 Strong emotional health serves as a foundation for other important skills.

-Approximately 9.5%–14.2% of children birth to five-years-old experience emotional or behavioral disturbances, resulting in difficulties with social and emotional development.
+Approximately 9.5%–14.2% of children, from birth to five years old, experience emotional or behavioral disturbances, resulting in social and emotional development difficulties.2

 Just as positive experiences create strong emotional health, negative experiences can cause adverse effects on brain development and children’s mental health.
-Children who live in families experiencing “toxic stress” in the form of parental loss, substance abuse, mental illness.
-Or even, extreme poverty have higher rates of mental health disturbances as they get older.
+Children who experience “toxic stress” in the form of parental loss, substance abuse, mental illness, or even extreme poverty have higher rates of mental health disturbances as they get older.

 3. A baby’s mental health is closely intertwined with their parent’s mental health.
-When parents’ own stressors inhibit them from healthy interaction with their baby.
-Also, they are unable to meet their baby’s needs, it affects the baby’s mental health and well-being.
+If parents’ own stressors inhibit them from healthy interaction and cannot meet their baby’s needs, their baby’s mental health and well-being will be affected.

-It is really important for parents to remember to take care of themselves first.
+Parents need to remember to take care of themselves first.
 If parents do not take care of their own needs and manage their stress, they cannot adequately care for their baby.
-Care for the care-giver is critical to a healthy, well-adjusted child and overall family wellness.
+Care for the caregiver is critical to a healthy, well-adjusted child and overall family wellness.
 Some stressors may be too much for one person to manage on their own.
-It may be necessary to ask for some help from family, friends or even organizations in the community.
+It may be necessary to ask for some help from family, friends, or even organizations in the community.

-Emotional development is an important part of baby’s overall wellness.
-Having an awareness of this and taking care to ensure that emotional development is healthy will help to give babies the best start possible.
-This will set them up to be well-adjusted, self-assured and confident.
+Emotional development is an important part of a baby’s overall wellness.
+Knowing this and ensuring that emotional development is healthy will help give babies the best start possible.
+This will set them up to be well-adjusted, self-assured, and confident.